 Our range of stylish, practical internal doors, paired with our clever door systems, mean you don’t have to choose between the two.
 Why not utilise the advantages that come with both zoned and open-plan living?

-In the past, homes have traditionally been built to have separate rooms, a popular choice among families and share houses.
+In the past, homes have traditionally been built to have separate rooms, a choice still popular today among families and share houses.
 One of the main attractions of zoned living is privacy, hence why the design is popular among young adults.

 The ability to close off an entire room also means you can personalise each space, without having to worry about keeping it on-theme with the rest of the home.
 A young boy’s bedroom can be blue and filled with toys, a teenage girl can pick her own colour scheme and style her room how she wants, the living room can be a cosy nook.
 Simply closing the doors to each room shuts off the individual styles and – provided you pick doors that keep within an overall theme – gives the home a complete, tied-together aesthetic.